DaoCloud/DaoCloud-docs/docs/zh/docs/kpanda/best-practice/dce4-5-migration.md

 apiVersion: v1
 kind: ConfigMap
 metadata:
-  # any name can be used; Velero uses the labels (below)
-  # to identify it rather than the name
-  name: change-image-name-config
+  name: change-image-name-config # (1)!
-  # must be in the velero namespace
-  namespace: velero
+  namespace: velero # (2)!
-  # the below labels should be used verbatim in your
-  # ConfigMap.
-  labels:
+  labels: # (3)!
-    # this value-less label identifies the ConfigMap as
-    # config for a plugin (i.e. the built-in restore item action plugin)
-    velero.io/plugin-config: ""
+    velero.io/plugin-config: "" # (4)!
-    # this label identifies the name and kind of plugin
-    # that this ConfigMap is for.
-    velero.io/change-image-name: RestoreItemAction
+    velero.io/change-image-name: RestoreItemAction # (5)!
 data:
-  # add 1+ key-value pairs here, where the key can be any
-  # words that ConfigMap accepts.
-  # the value should be：
-  # "<old_image_name_sub_part><delimiter><new_image_name_sub_part>"
-  # for current implementation the <delimiter> can only be ","
-  # e.x: in case your old image name is 1.1.1.1:5000/abc:test
-  "case1":"1.1.1.1:5000,2.2.2.2:3000"
+  "case1":"1.1.1.1:5000,2.2.2.2:3000" # (6)!
   "case2":"5000,3000"
   "case3":"abc:test,edf:test"
   "case5":"test,latest"
   "case4":"1.1.1.1:5000/abc:test,2.2.2.2:3000/edf:test"
-  # Please note that image name may contain more than one part that
-  # matching the replacing words.
-  # e.x:in case your old image names are:
-  # dev/image1:dev and dev/image2:dev
-  # you want change to:
-  # test/image1:dev and test/image2:dev
-  # the suggested replacing rule is:
-  "case5":"dev/,test/"
+  "case5":"dev/,test/" # (7)!
-  # this will avoid unexpected replacement to the second "dev".
 ```

+1. any name can be used; Velero uses the labels (below) to identify it rather than the name
+2. must be in the velero namespace
+3. the below labels should be used verbatim in your ConfigMap
+4. this value-less label identifies the ConfigMap as config for a plugin (i.e. the built-in restore item action plugin)
+5. this label identifies the name and kind of plugin that this ConfigMap is for.
+6. add 1+ key-value pairs here, where the key can be any words that ConfigMap accepts.
+   the value should be `<old_image_name_sub_part><delimiter><new_image_name_sub_part>`
+   for current implementation the `<delimiter>` can only be "," eg: in case your old image name is 1.1.1.1:5000/abc:test
+7. Please note that image name may contain more than one part that matching the replacing words.
+   eg: in case your old image names are `dev/image1:dev` and `dev/image2:dev`,
+   you want change to `test/image1:dev` and `test/image2:dev` the suggested replacing rule is:
+   this will avoid unexpected replacement to the second "dev".

 ## 迁移场景